-If you find yourself defaulting to ruts or stuck in rigid routines, try asking, “What more could today offer through a different approach at work?”
-Or rather than worry over failed finances, it’s worth chasing a question that sparks your brain’s capacity to hit reverse.
+If you find yourself defaulting to ruts or stuck in rigid routines and bored, try asking, “What more could today offer through a different approach at work?”
+Or rather than worry over failed attempts in past, it’s worth chasing a question that sparks your brain’s capacity to leap forward.
+Why so?

+Boredom limits your chances to advance in any area.
+Curiosity, on the other hand propells you forward in spite of past set backs.
 Ask a new kind of question, “What hidden or unused assets can be put to use to launch a new and winning venture,” for instance, and your brain leaps to examine the old, while building new neuron pathways to renewed prosperity.
 It works best when you follow the human brain’s natural proclivity to resolve puzzles.
-The opposite is to stress over problems, and research shows that stressed brains rely more on habits that lock you into ruts, rather than progress with winning innovations.
+The opposite is to stress over problems, and research shows that stressed brains rely more on habits that lock you into boring ruts, that hold you back.
+Ready to progress with winning innovations?

 Rather than limit your brain’s working memory or stick to tired traditions 2-footed questions offer brilliant new approaches to stubborn problems?
 Did you know, for instance, that two-footed questions move people to see problems with Einstein-like-curiosity for vibrant answers that raise IQ.

 Einstein enlisted curiosity through questions, as a guide to mind-bending performances, and so can you.
 Like a good engine in winter, curiosity needs to be revved a bit by actions questions cause.